Toolkit ShelfFind

 Fence cost formula

-The estimate rounds panels and posts up and adds gate posts separately.
+The estimate rounds panels and posts up from spacing inputs and adds gate posts separately.

 How to use